MaisonetteWorld/slate/source/index.html.md

-## Creating an ApplePay one-click checkout transaction
+## Processing the checkout payment step with a not yet existing ApplePay payment

 ### Request